 MFRS 15 replaces the guidance in MFRS 111, Construction Contracts, MFRS 118, Revenue, IC Interpretation 13, Customer Loyalty Programmes, IC Interpretation 15, Agreements for Construction of Real Estate, IC Interpretation 18, Transfers of Assets from Customers and IC Interpretation 131, Revenue - Barter Transactions Involving Advertising Services.

-The Group and the Company are currently assessing the financial impact that may arise from the adoption of MFRS 15.
+The Group and the Company reviewed the contracts with the customers to account for the financial impact of the adoption of the new standard.